robbie01/accept-grlc/README.md

 how to use:

-run npm install
+first run `npm install`

-create a file called .env and add the following
+create a file called `.env` and add the following

 ```
 RPC_HOST=rpc server hostname, defaults to localhost